In-sprint test automation for regression testing at DevOps speed

-Regression tests are conducted repeatedly to ensure that the software remains stable and, we get the expected behavior for any change made to the code or product.
-This has to be done multiple times in each cycle.
+Regression tests are conducted repeatedly to ensure that the software remains stable and all functionalities behave as expected even after a change is made to the code or product.
+Sometimes, these regression tests. need to be executed multiple times before a release.

-And this is mainly why most teams try to automate regression testing.
+And this is mainly why, regression testing is an ideal candidate for automation and just that is why most teams try to automate regression testing.

 “Enter UI Automation.”

 UI automation is typically done after all the manual testing is completed – which means at a lag of at least one sprint.
 While, the Agile and DevOps approach suggests to complete the testing, including automation, at the speed of development.

 If not automated, you still need to do regression testing corresponding to all the changes done in the sprint.
 Sometimes, multiple times.
 If done manually, this could take a lot of time.
 And just that is why teams take the risk of ignoring regression testing corresponding to the new features at the end of the cycle.

 So, what is an alternate strategy to UI test automation?

 An agile-friendly approach to automation which will allow teams to perform In-sprint automation.

 Testers need to automate user stories within the sprint alongside development by automating Unit tests, API tests and part of the UI tests but just leaving the UI mapping.
 Once the UI is close to done, all the participants should be working more closely to complete the UI mapping.
 This ensures the tests are completely automated along with the development and ready to run through continuous integration.